DwitrishaSaha/organicmaps/docs/INSTALL.md

 ## System requirements

-To build and run Organic Maps you'll need a machine with at least 4Gb of RAM and 20-30Gb of disk space depending on your target platform.
+To build and run Oma you'll need a machine with at least 4Gb of RAM and 20-30Gb of disk space depending on your target platform.
 Expect to download 5-10Gb of files.

 For _Windows_ you need to have [Git for Windows](https://git-scm.com/download/win) installed and Git bash available in the PATH.

 ## Getting sources

 First of all get the source code.
-The full Organic Maps sources repository is ~8.5Gb in size, there are various [clone options](#special-cases-options) to reduce the download size to suit your needs.
+The full Oma sources repository is ~8.5Gb in size, there are various [clone options](#special-cases-options) to reduce the download size to suit your needs.

 For _Windows_, it's necessary to enable symlink support:
 1. Activate _Windows Development Mode_ to enable symlinks globally: